Waterloo Railway Station (meet by the main ticket office, which is directly opposite Platform 16) | Map

 Guided by Hilary

-Short version: In Winchester the whole tapestry of English history unfurls before us.
+Short read: In Winchester the whole tapestry of English history unfurls before us.

 *Let's close with that glory of glories.
 All by itself Winchester Cathedral makes Winchester a not-to-be-missed destination.
 It's one of the greatest churches in the world.
 With its variety of styles it's a handbook of late medieval architecture.
 It was an important pilgrimage shrine.
 It has extraordinary medieval woodcarvings – something that's very rare.
 It has breathtaking elements of mediaeval fresco, which in England is even rarer.
 It has a piece of floor of the original tile, which is still rarer.
 It has a beyond price medieval manuscript, one of the world's greatest holy books – the 12th century Winchester Bible.
 It has a series of uniquely important tombs – important not just for who's in them but even more so for their design and decoration.
 Winchester Cathedral is ground zero for English tombs, leaving even Westminster Abbey in its wake.

-We go to Winchester on XXXXX.
-Meet Hilary at XXX am by the main ticket office of Waterloo Railway Station.
+We go to Winchester on Saturday, August 31.
+Meet Hilary OBE and Mary (yeah, you get an OBE and two guides for the price of one!) at 9.30 am by the main ticket office of Waterloo Railway Station.
 The main ticket office is directly opposite Platform 16.

-*The guide's fee for a Day Trip is £18 for adults.
+*The guide's fee for an Excursion is £18 for adults.
 Or £16 for Super Adults (over 65s) and students.
 Or £14 for people with the London Walks Discount Card.
 Kids under 15 accompanied by their parent(s) go free.

 "Best Tourism Experience in England" Gold Medal Winner, Visit England